Yuzuki Aikawa: World Wonder Ring Stardom (2010–2013)

+Sporadic appearances (2014; 2021)

 On April 26, 2014, Aikawa returned to Stardom during the 2014 Stardom Mask Fiesta.
 She refereed a match in her Yuzupon Mask character, helping Mini Iotica win a four-way match.

 On March 3, 2021, Aikawa competed in the Stardom All Star Rumble at Stardom All Star Dream Cinderella.
 She was eliminated by eventual winner Unagi Sayaka.

 Personal life

 Aikawa married her partner of two years on September 7, 2017.